Similar to the stock market, which involves trading investments in various companies, people also trade in commodities at financial markets.

 Over the past few decades, however, the CFTC lost most of its regulatory power -- especially during the economic boom of the 1990s.
 But as oil prices spike higher and higher, Congress has shown more interest in allowing the commission to have increased oversight over oil prices.

-For more information about the crude oil market and other related topics, follow the links on the next page.
+For more information about the crude oil market and other related topics, follow the links below.